Expert Guide for your Antique Clock Care

 For the experienced owner, if the surface is even, you can slightly and gently bend the crutch (the wire that the pendulum slots into) in the direction of the shim or the end you raised in order for the clock to beat evenly.

-This will allow you to put your mantel clock “in beat” without having any potentially unsightly additions on your mantelpiece.
 For silk string old clock mechanisms you can slightly bend the pendulum rod.
 French clocks are more precise and less forgiving than American vintage clocks and will require a bit more effort to set them up.

 If you cannot wind your vintage clock before leaving town, gently stop the pendulum because if the strike runs down first it may jam the timekeeping of your precious mantel clock (or running) train, and it will not start evenly when rewound.